-3.2 Multifactor Authentication Options
+3.2 MULTIFACTOR AUTHENTICATION OPTIONS

 MFA is an important tool for preventing unauthorized access to federal systems, data, and other resources.
-Per OMB M-22-09 and EO 14028, agencies must implement a minimum of two-factor authentication (MFA with a minimum of two factors) whenever possible, and each authentication method must be phishing-resistant.
-16 MFA should be implemented to support a zero trust architecture.
+Per OMB M-22-09 and EO 14028, agencies must implement a minimum of two-factor authentication (MFA with a minimum of two factors) whenever possible, and each authentication method must be resistant to phishing.
+MFA should be implemented to support a zero-trust architecture.